suvham-ini8labs/ssh-keys-ansible/README.md

 ## Removing a Key

-Running the pipeline once with `state:absent` will remove the key from the nodes, next we can remove `ssh-keys.yml` file.
+Running the pipeline once with `state:absent` will remove the key from the nodes, next we can remove `ssh-keys.yml` file on the next commit.
-Change `state` to `absent`:
 ```yaml
   - name: "dev-john"
     key: "ssh-rsa AAAA..."